New Siberian Islands: Ivory deposits

 As noted by Baron Eduard V. Toll in his account of the New Siberian Islands, sizeable and economically significant accumulations of fossil ivory occur within them.
 The ivory, along with mammoth and other bones, are found in recent beaches, drainage areas, river terraces and river beds.
 The New Siberian Islands are unique in the burial and preservation of fossil ivory "in such a wonderful state of preservation that the tusks so found cannot be distinguished from the very best and purest ivory".

 The abundant bones, even skeletons, of mammoth, rhinoceros, musk-ox, and other megafauna along with the mammoth ivory found in these islands are preserved by permafrost, in which they are encased.
 The permafrost periodically developed in Late Pleistocene loess, solifluction, pond, and stream sediments as they accumulated.
 The radiocarbon dating of bones, ivory, and plants, optically stimulated luminescence dating of enclosing sediments, and uranium-thorium dating of associated peats demonstrate that they accumulated over a period of some 200,000 years.
 Radiocarbon dates obtained from the collagen of 87 mammoth tusks and bones collected from Faddeevsky, Kotelniy, and New Siberia islands ranged from 9470±40 BP to greater than 50,000 BP (14C).

 Important Bird Area

 The entire archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of many species of birds.

 Climate

-The climate is arctic and severe.
+The climate is polar (Köppen ET) and severe.
 Snow cover is present for 9 months of the year.